ENROLMENTS TO THE VICTORIAN CURRICULUM

 Contact a government primary school to book a school tour or to learn more about the school and the enrolment application process.
 The school will provide you with the form to complete.

-Submit an enrolment application for Foundation (Prep) by Friday 28 July 2023.
+Submit an enrolment application for Foundation (Prep) between Monday 15 April 2024 and Friday 26 July 2024.

 Your child has a right to enrol at their local school.
 Your child’s local school is determined on the basis of their permanent residential address.
 Visit Find my School to locate your child’s local school.
 The enrolling in a school page can also help you to confirm your child’s address for enrolment.